Multi-Gigabit Edge Capacity to Meet Demand

 Channel Bonding allows two contiguous channels to be merged into a single wideband channel, thereby doubling the capacity to 4.32 Gbps.
 802.11ad does not support Channel Bonding and is limited to a single radio.
 Hence 802.11ay will always outperform 802.11ad.

-- View how to use Advanced Network Planning (ANP) tool to optimize 60 GHz cnWave performance when using Terragraph mesh technology
+How to use Advanced Network Planning (ANP) tool to optimize 60 GHz cnWave performance when using Terragraph mesh technology

-- View the replay of the 60 GHz cnWave Solutions for Service Providers webinar
+60 GHz cnWave Solutions for Service Providers

-- View the replay of the 60 GHz webinar with Facebook Connectivity
+60 GHz webinar with Facebook Connectivity